Assistant Professor of Pathology and Laboratory Medicine, and Research Health Scientist

-Dr. Cherry is an Assistant Professor of Pathology and Laboratory Medicine and completed his undergraduate studies with a BS in biology at Ursinus College in 2008.
+Dr. Cherry is an Assistant Professor of Pathology and Laboratory Medicine.
+He completed his undergraduate studies with a BS in biology at Ursinus College in 2008.
 He earned his doctoral degree in Pathology from the University of Rochester in 2015.
 Dr. Cherry joined the McKee laboratory as a postdoctoral researcher the same year.
-Currently he performs his research at the Jamaica Plain VA hospital using the VA-BU-CLF brain bank.
+He was appointed as an assistant professor at Boston University School of Medicine in 2019.
+Dr. Cherry also holds a research health scientist position within the VA Boston Healthcare System.
+His laboratory space is located at the Jamaica Plain VA hospital where he performs his research and helps support the VA-BU-CLF brain bank.

 Dr. Cherry’s research interests focus on understanding how neuroinflammation after repetitive traumatic brain injury contributes to CTE pathogenesis.
-Specifically, Dr. Cherry seeks to identify what role reactive microglia and inflammatory cytokines play in the early onset of hyperphosphorylated tau accumulation and spread.
+Specifically, Dr. Cherry seeks to identify what role microglia and inflammatory cytokines play in the early onset of hyperphosphorylated tau accumulation and spread.

 A full list of publications can be found here